Temple of Bliss (Jile Temple Harbin)

 The Seven-Storied Pagoda located in the east of the Temple of Bliss.
 The height of this tower is around 37 meters, the layout is very rare is China.
 It is an octagonal seven-storied pavilion style brick tower.
 There are windows on the east, south and west sides.
 In the north side, there are windows above the 3rd floor.
 The rest are surrounded by arched niche with 31 vivid arhat sculpted reliefs.

-the pagoda at the Temple of Bliss
+the pagoda at the Jile Temple Harbin

 How to Get to Temple of Bliss